 1. Permitted grants

-A grant from public funds is a ‘permitted grant’ (defined in Article 8 of the Order) where it was made :
+A grant from public funds is a ‘permitted grant’ where the offer of the grant was accepted:

 - before 1 April 2010 in respect of the costs of purchasing or installing:

 - an eligible installation first commissioned before 15 July 2009; or